 In accordance with the aforesaid Rule, a special reserve is set aside from the current year's net income after tax and prior year's undistributed earnings at an amount equal to the debit balance of contra accounts in shareholders' equity.
 When the debit balance of any of these contra accounts in shareholders' equity is reversed, the related special reserve can be reversed.
 The subsequent reversals of contra accounts in shareholder's equity shall qualify for additional distributions.

-As of December 31, 2022 and 2021, the special reserve amounted to \$198,071 thousand and \$133,709 thousand, respectively.
+As of December 31, 2023 and 2022, the special reserve amounted both at to \$198,071 thousand.

 3) Earnings distribution